Look, I know you’re busy. There’s Twitter to check, and did you hear about [insert some politician’s name here]? Ugh! That guy.

 I was the head science writer for the first season of “Bill Nye Saves the World” on Netflix;

-I’m the technical consultant for the CBS series “Salvation”, a scifi drama about a group of people trying to save the planet from an impending asteroid impact;
+I was the technical consultant for the CBS series “Salvation”, a scifi drama about a group of people trying to save the planet from an impending asteroid impact, and I’ve done consulting on other TV shows and movies, too;

-I live in the countryside in Boulder County, Colorado with my wife, a dog, a cat, two rescue horses, and four adorable goats.
+I live in the countryside in Boulder County, Colorado with my wife, two rescue horses, and four adorable goats.
 You’ll see pictures of all of them eventually.
 Here’s one now:

 That’s Sam.
 He likes to stand on things.